TF2Autobot/tf2autobot/README.md

 - add an option to set your own custom greeting/success/failed messages and offer review notes
 - send to trade partner a summary of their offer if need to be reviewed ([jump](https://github.com/idinium96/tf2autobot#offer-review-summary-on-trade-partner-side))
 - alert admins when there's something wrong, like queue problem (which the original one is still not fixed yet, and I have no idea why) and when your bot is out of space or if your bot has less than minimum pure (must enable Autokeys feature)
+- automatically restart your bot on queue problem, and automatically relist if backpack.tf does not synchronized with your bot listings on Autokeys (sometimes it's set to automatically buy keys, but at backpack.tf, it's listed to sell.)
 - use emojis on almost all messages
 - add an option to set all craft weapons as currency (0.05 ref)
 - INVALID_VALUE exception